-The Commission on Accreditation (CoA) is recognized as a specialized accreditor by the U.S. Secretary of Education for the accreditation in the United States of doctoral programs in clinical, counseling, school and combined professional-scientific psychology, predoctoral internship programs in professional psychology and postdoctoral residency programs in professional psychology.
+The Commission on Accreditation (CoA) is recognized as a specialized accreditor by the U.S. Secretary of Education for the accreditation in the United States of doctoral programs in clinical, counseling, school and combined health service psychology, doctoral internship programs in health service psychology and postdoctoral residency programs in health service psychology.

-The CoA is also recognized by the Council for Higher Education Accreditation for the accreditation of doctoral programs in clinical, counseling, school and combined professional-scientific psychology; internship programs in professional psychology; and postdoctoral residency programs in professional psychology.
+The CoA is also recognized by the Council for Higher Education Accreditation ffor the accreditation of doctoral programs in clinical, counseling, school and combined health service psychology; doctoral internship programs in health service psychology; and postdoctoral residency programs in health service psychology.

 The CoA is a member in good standing of the Association of Specialized and Professional Accreditors.

 For the latest policy and procedure updates, as well as actions taken at recent CoA meetings, please visit the CoA Update.

 There are currently two options that exist to convey information to the Commission on Accreditation (CoA) regarding a program: Either the filing of a formal complaint or the provision of third-party testimony.
 Both procedures are outlined in the Accreditation Operating Procedures (AOP) (PDF, 817KB).

 The complaint procedure is highlighted under Section 3 of the AOP.
 The CoA can ONLY review complaints against programs that are currently accredited.
 Download the appropriate accreditation complaint form:

 Policies regarding provision of third-party testimony can be found under Section 4 of the AOP.
 The CoA can accept third-party testimony on programs that are currently accredited AND on those applying for initial accreditation.

 View the list of programs scheduled for periodic review during the upcoming year.